 The eight-course dinner is created by chef Brian Dunsmoor and chef de cuisine Martin Draluck using early American techniques and seasonal ingredients.
 Seating is available for 12 guests each night in The Family Room.
 Pricing is $100 for dinner, or $140 with beverage pairing.
 Tickets are on sale at the Hemings & Hercules website.

 "Invisible Warriors" - Battleship IOWA (Feb.
 25, 2020)

 There is no better place in Los Angeles to celebrate and commemorate the impact African Americans have had in the United States Navy and to this country than Battleship IOWA, located at the L.A.
 Waterfront in San Pedro.
 The “Battleship of Presidents” is the same ship where Vice Admiral Samuel L. Gravely, the first African American to command a Navy warship, served during his illustrious Naval career.

 African American Festival - Aquarium of the Pacific (Feb.
-23-24, 2019)
+22-23, 2020)

-The Aquarium of the Pacific presents the 17th Annual African American Festival, taking place on Saturday and Sunday, Feb.
-23-24.
-The weekend festival celebrates the rich diversity of African American and African cultures with live entertainment, arts and crafts, and more.
+The Aquarium of the Pacific presents the 18th Annual African American Festival, taking place on Saturday and Sunday, Feb.
+22-23.
+The weekend festival celebrates the rich diversity of African American and African cultures with live entertainment, arts & crafts, and more.
 Festival performers include Mardi Gras second line dancers, hip hop and break dancers, jazz musicians, interactive drum circles, West African dancers and storytellers.
-The festival is taking place from 9am to 5pm on both days and is included with paid general admission and free to Aquarium members.
+Visitors can meet, learn about, and even touch animals from Africa with special guests Conservation Ambassadors.